Edward C. DuMont: Failed nomination to the Federal Circuit

 On April 14, 2010, President Barack Obama nominated DuMont to fill the vacancy on the United States Court of Appeals for the Federal Circuit that was to be created by Judge Paul Redmond Michel retiring on May 31, 2010.
 DuMont's nomination languished for more than 18 months without a hearing.
 NPR commented on the delay in an August 4, 2011 article, stating that "Some of the longest waiting nominees, Louis B. Butler of Wisconsin, Charles Bernard Day of Maryland and Edward Dumont of Washington happen to be black or openly gay".

 DuMont would have been the first openly gay United States appeals court judge.
 His partner is Newton Kendig.

 The United States Senate Committee on the Judiciary never scheduled a hearing on the nomination.
 On November 9, 2011, the National Law Journal reported that DuMont had submitted a letter to President Obama, asking that the president withdraw his nomination.
 Obama did so on November 10, 2011.
+The seat was then filled by Obama's appointment of Richard G. Taranto.

 California Solicitor General

 After his failed judicial nomination, DuMont remained at WilmerHale.
 On October 28, 2013, California Attorney General Kamala Harris appointed DuMont to be California's solicitor general, serving as the chief appellate lawyer for the California Department of Justice.
-DuMont stepped down effective August 19, 2019.
+DuMont stepped down effective August 19, 2019, and was succeeded by Michael Mongan.